ToF-/Domain/README.md

                      _ -> []
           _ -> []
 ```
-And we should be able to `show` a summary line as well:
+And we should be able to `show` a summary line:
 ```haskell
 data SummaryLine = SummaryLine { summaryCategory :: String
                                , summaryAmount   :: Double }